tingxin/ShapeRecognizer_IOS/README.md

     TXShapeTriangle

 if the result is TXShapeOther, the output will be nil, if not, the output will also be an array of GCPoint, you can use this array to build a regular shape

-i will support more shape type in next version